CAR T-cell Therapy

 CAR T-cell treatment

-- Clinical trials: As a patient at UCLA Health, you will have access to a variety of immunotherapy clinical trials.
-Your doctor will discuss the CAR T-cell therapy trials currently available and help you assess the risks and benefits of an experimental treatment.
+Clinical trials: As a patient at UCLA Health, you will have access to a variety of immunotherapy clinical trials.
+Your doctor will discuss the CAR T-cell therapy trials currently available and help you assess the risks and benefits of treatment.
 Find out more about our current clinical trials.